MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/dcs-inspection.md

 6. Leveraging file policies, you can also set alerts and governance actions for the policy.
 For more information, see [file policies](data-protection-policies.md) and [governance actions](governance-actions.md).
 Leveraging session policies, you can also monitor and control actions in real-time when a file matches a DCS type.
 For more information, see [session policy](session-policy-aad.md).

-Setting these policies enables you to easily extend the strength of the Office 365 DLP capabilities to all your other sanctioned cloud apps and protect the data stored in them with the full toolset provided to you by Microsoft Cloud App Security – such as the ability to [automatically apply Azure Information Protection classification labels](azip-integration.md) and the ability to control sharing permissions.
+Setting these policies enables you to easily extend the strength of the Office 365 DLP capabilities to all your other sanctioned cloud apps and protect the data stored in them with the full toolset provided to you by Microsoft Defender for Cloud Apps – such as the ability to [automatically apply Azure Information Protection classification labels](azip-integration.md) and the ability to control sharing permissions.

 ## Next steps